microsounds/atelier/readme.md

 ## Installing Debian using `debootstrap`
 > **WARNING**<br/>
 > _This is a quick reference on using `debootstrap` to install Debian manually without using the official Debian installer.
-> Use your common sense, this does not claim to be a comprehensive tutorial to installing Debian.
-> You should have some familiarity with GNU/Linux before continuing._
+> This is not a comprehensive tutorial on *NIX concepts, you should have some familiarity with administrating a GNU/Linux system before continuing._

 1. Boot into a Debian Live CD environment with any DE and partition your boot disk with `gparted`.